devMYC/raft/README.md

     proto/raft.proto
 ```

-The `docker-compose.yml` file will create a RAFT cluster with 3 nodes.
+The `docker-compose.yml` file will create a Raft cluster with 3 nodes.

 ```
 $ docker-compose build